Harvey Milk High School

 HMHS opened in April 1985 at the Washington Square United Methodist Church and in the fall relocated to the LGBT Community Center.
 By early 1986, IPLGY realized that operating HMHS offsite from its offices was too challenging.
 As a result, the institute relocated to a larger space at 110 East 23rd Street (next door to its previous offices) where it created a separate classroom space for HMHS.
 IPLGY was renamed the Hetrick-Martin Institute in 1988.
 Today, it and HMHS operate out of 2 Astor Place, a twelve-story former loft building constructed in 1910-1912.

-Sites on this website associated with Milk include Central Park and the Craig Rodwell Residence.
+Sites on this website associated with Milk include the Harvey Milk & Joe Campbell Residence, Central Park and the Craig Rodwell Residence.
 Sites associated with Harvey Milk High School include the Institute for the Protection of Lesbian and Gay Youth, Washington Square United Methodist Church and Parish House, the LGBT Community Center, and Green-Wood Cemetery, in Brooklyn.

 Entry by Jay Shockley, project director (February 2021).

 NOTE: Names above in bold indicate LGBT people.